Is CBC the Next CBD?

 Although it was the second most abundant cannabinoid in the cannabis plant in the 1970s, over-emphasis on CBD and THC by growers makes it hard to come across CBC-rich strains.

-However, you can still take the compound by getting high-quality full-spectrum CBD oils, which offers the benefits of the whole cannabis plant (entourage effect).
+However, you can still take the compound by getting high-quality full-spectrum CBD oils, which offer the benefits of the whole cannabis plant (entourage effect).

 CAUTION: This article is not meant to offer legal or medical guidance.
 If you have any questions regarding the legality or medical use of cannabis products, please see a professional.